jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ib) the period beginning on the day which the Commissioner nominates when requested by the person, in circumstances where, due to matters outside the control of the person, the first deduction of KiwiSaver contributions was delayed, and ending on the day on which securities are first allotted by the KiwiSaver scheme for the person:
       (ii) the days in the month in which securities are first allotted by the scheme or fund for the person:
       (iii) for the period beginning on 1 July 2007 and ending on the day on which securities are first allotted by the scheme for the person, and for a person who contributes to the scheme before 1 November 2007, the days in the month on which the scheme receives a valid application for membership from the person and the days remaining in the period
-  - **creditor workout** means, in relation to financial arrangements,— (a) a compromise (as that term is defined in section 227 of the Companies Act 1993) that is binding under Part 14 or 15 of that Act, to the extent to which the compromise does not cancel all of a debt:
+  - **creditor workout** , in relation to a financial arrangement, means–– (a) a compromise, as that term is defined in section 227 of the Companies Act 1993, in writing that, for the parties to the financial arrangement, is binding under Part 14, 15, or 15A of that Act, or is otherwise legally binding, to the extent to which the compromise does not cancel all of a debt:
-  (b) an executed deed of company arrangement under Part 15A of the Companies Act 1993, to the extent to which it is a compromise (as that term is defined in section 227 of that Act) that does not cancel all of a debt:
-  (c) a suspension in part of the repayment of any deposit, the payment of any debt, or the discharge of any obligation, under section 44 of the Corporations (Investigation and Management) Act 1989
+  (b) a suspension in part of the repayment of any deposit, the payment of any debt, or the discharge of any obligation, under section 44 of the Corporations (Investigation and Management) Act 1989
   - **Crown Research Institute** is defined in section 2 of the Crown Research Institutes Act 1992
   - **CTR** means conduit tax relief
   - **CTR account** means the account referred to in section OA 2(1)(c) (Memorandum accounts)